-One of the main squares in Rome, Piazza Navona is a delightful hub of food, culture in charming architecture.
+One of the main squares in Rome, Piazza Navona is a delightful hub of food, culture and charming architecture.
 One of the first things you’ll notice when entering this piazza is the Egyptian Obelisk, towering over the surrounding buildings of the open square.
 See the beautiful Fountain of Four Rivers in the center of the piazza, known for its intricate sculptures.
 Your expert guide will delve into the story behind the Stadium of Domitian, the ancient stadium that lies beneath today’s piazza.

-Continue on Rome’s cobblestone path as your guide leads the way to Rome’s most well-preserved Ancient building.
+Continue on Rome’s cobblestone path as your guide leads the way to ancient Rome’s most well-preserved building.
 Now considered a church, the Pantheon is a former temple home to some of Rome’s most precious artwork.
 The structure’s rectangular vestibule links to a wholesome rotunda, drawing great inspiration from Greek architecture.
 Learn about the origins of Hadrian’s temple and the uncertainty behind its exact age.

 Pasta Making Class (1 hour)